denizyuret/calvin-scripts/README.md

 ## calvin-tactile-coordinates

-The fields in the output of the calvin_extract_tactile.py script (files like `D-validation-tactile.tsv.gz`):
+The fields in the output of the calvin_extract_tactile.py script (files like `D-validation-tactile2.tsv.gz`).
+These give the average pixel of the tactile images.
+The depth pixels were normalized with x100, the rgb pixels were normalized with /255.0.

 00. idnum
 01. depth_tactile1